GuardBear2/SIEM/architecture/router-pubsub/Readme.md

 ## Sequence diagrams
 The different sequence diagrams ilustrate the flow of the different modules interacting on the router general use.
-- 001-sequence-initialize: It explains the wazuh module router initialization, construction, use, destruction and stop from the wazuh modules daemon perspective.
+- 001-sequence-initialize: It explains the guardbear module router initialization, construction, use, destruction and stop from the guardbear modules daemon perspective.
 - 002-sequence-publisher: It explains the pubsub mechanism from the perspective of the publisher.
 - 003-sequence-subscriber:It explains the pubsub mechanism from the perspective of the subscriber.